Back to Basics: Understanding copyright infringement

 Questions of copyright infringement are commonly addressed with the support of specialist media and entertainment lawyers, particularly where creative works are being exploited, adapted or distributed.

 Primary copyright infringement will occur when a person other than the copyright owner carries out any of a number of prohibited acts – which include copying – with regard to a substantial part of a protected work without the consent or the authorisation of the copyright owner; keep that “substantial part” test in mind.
+Primary infringement constitutes a “strict liability” tort, meaning - essentially - that intent and knowledge are irrelevant: a lack of intent to infringe will not constitute a defence!

 There are a number of exceptions to the various prohibitions on using copyright works, which permit copying in certain circumstances, for example under the English law “fair dealing” exception (not to be conflated or confused with the US law concept of “fair use”), which essentially includes non-commercial activities such as education, and review or criticism, provided that it is used genuinely and fairly for those purposes and has appropriate acknowledgement.

-The English courts tell us this should be assessed on a qualitative rather than a quantitative basis, considering, by way of example, things such as dialogue, themes, character, plot, and so forth.
+The English courts tell us this should be assessed on a qualitative rather than a quantitative basis, considering, by way of example, things such as dialogue, character, plot, and so forth.
 The courts have developed various tests in this context.

 Likewise “substantial similarity” can be difficult to assess, and will depend on an analysis of the two works in question.
 The relevant material in respect of which the similarity will be assessed is protected material; ideas, themes, concepts, facts, and other non-protectable material will be filtered out prior to assessing substantiality.

-So, creators, protect your content and don’t infringe others; this is an uncertain area and one in which, regrettably, many disputes arise.
+So, Creators, protect your content and don’t infringe others; this is an uncertain area and one in which, regrettably, many disputes arise.

 laptop on desk with a copyright symbol on a postcard